Dhruv-Chiripal/elevator_controller/README.md

-# elevator_controller
+# Elevator_Controller

-This is a 4-floor elevator controller using Verilog.
-It handles floor requests, moves one floor at a time, and opens the door at the requested floor for 10 clock cycles.
+A simple 4-floor elevator system written in Verilog.
+It moves one floor at a time, handles floor requests, and opens the door when needed.

-## Key Features
+## Features

-- 3 FSM states: `IDLE`, `MOVING`, `DOOR_OPEN`
+- 3 states: `IDLE`, `MOVING`, `DOOR_OPEN`
-- Floor requests via `req[3:0]`
+- Takes floor requests
-- Direction control (up/down)
+- Moves up or down as needed
-- Door opens on request for a short time
+- Door opens for a few cycles at requested floor